Reviews by Evelyn C. Leeper

 (page 92) The entire course of history seems to depend on the finding of a derelict ship--surely a random, unpredictable event.

-(page 94) They apparently still have printed newspapers, which should re-assure all the current newspaper that are dropping like flies.
+(page 94) They apparently still have printed newspapers, which should re-assure all the current newspapers that are dropping like flies.

 (page 96) Again, there is a long discussion of how the masses must be unaware of the predictions of psychohistory, yet the government (or the Foundation) seems to think that their knowledge will not be disruptive.
 (Admittedly, they do not know the full plan, but it is not clear why they cannot train psychohistorians to figure it out.)